The Third Zone

 Growing up, perhaps one of the initial opportunities we have to gain a sense of ‘team’ is often through the sports that we play.
 For me that wasn’t really the case as the sports to which I was eventually attracted were ones where improvement involved me competing against me … the likes of competitive running and tennis.
-And yet, today I have had the ability to witness grandchildren participating in football, water polo, basketball and volleyball … all team sports wherein the success … or failure … was very dependent on how well the ‘team’ did or didn’t play together.
+And yet, today I have had the ability to witness grandchildren participating in football, water polo, basketball and volleyball … all team sports wherein the success … or failure … was very dependent on how well individuals on a teamthe ‘team’ did or didn’t play together.
 Whereas each player had individual abilities that enabled them to be selected for the tea, so much of the practice and training was devoted to how they applied their respective skills to the coordinated team effort.

 Our focus at The Third Zone is primarily within organizations.
 And whereas we often hear talk of “the great team we have” or “how strong our team is”, what we too often come to realize is that, in fact, organizations have often assembled strong and talented people to make up their teams.
 As good as that is, what we also witness is that they do little to develop that team to function as a well coordinated and oiled machine.
 And as such, they are potentially running on fewer cylinders than are available to them.